hylee1rt/PROJECT5/index.md

 ### Gaussian Naive-Bayes

 Naive Bayes are a group of supervised machine learning classification algorithms based on the Bayes theorem.
 It is a simple classification technique, but has high functionality.
 They find use when the dimensionality of the inputs is high.
 Gaussian Naive Bayes is a variant of Naive Bayes that follows Gaussian normal distribution and supports continuous data.
 One assumption taken is the strong independence assumptions between the features.
 These classifiers assume that the value of a particular feature is independent of the value of any other feature.
+We will import GaussianNB from the sklearn library and fit and predict our data.

 ```python
 from sklearn.naive_bayes import GaussianNB